-The interviewer was Engr Randy G., an engineer who used to teach in our department but never became my instructor.
-With his straight talking demeanor, a candidate caught off-guard by his occasional philosophical questions would possibly be left speechless and give up.
-But if you keep your cool, he’ll lighten up and even start to display sense of humor.
-At my interview, I was tense, but held on to finish the interrogation.
-He was then joined by Noel L., the systems administrator and Jovy C., the senior programmer, whose personality when it comes to interviewing people is quite similar to Paula Abdul at American Idol.
+The interviewer was Engr Randy Gamboa, an engineer who used to teach at the Engineering department though he never taught me one subject.
+With his straight-talking demeanor, a candidate caught off-guard by his random philosophical questions would possibly be left speechless and give up.
+But if you keep your cool, he’ll lighten up and even start to display his brand of sense of humor.
+At my interview, I was tense but held on to finish the interrogation.
+He was then joined by Noel Laud, a systems administrator, and Jovy Cabrera, a senior programmer, whose approach to interviews is quite similar to Paula Abdul at American Idol.

-Although our positions ranged from programmer to network administrator, we were given a few teaching loads to help the understaffed Computer Science department.
-I taught Calculus, Algebra and computer subjects.
-Some semesters I need to cross to the Bonifacio campus to teach EDP to Commerce students.
-While programming was relatively relaxing of a job — except deadlines and code review sessions — teaching was a tough job.
-Sometimes I have to skip lunch to prepare test questions or checking test papers.
-Another challenging aspect of it is when I am in a class in a mixed bag of brilliant and below average students.
+As with the teaching job, I taught Differential and Integral and Differential Calculus, Algebra, and computer subjects.
+In some semesters, I need to cross to the Bonifacio campus to teach EDP to Commerce students.
+While programming was relatively relaxing of a job — except deadlines and code review sessions — teaching was a tough task to deal with.
+Sometimes I have to skip lunch to prepare test questions or check exam papers.
+Another challenging aspect of it is when my class is a mixed bag of brilliant and below-average students.
+In such a case, I needed to strike a balance on approach and lesson outline.
 In any way, I am bound to make someone fall into boredom or extreme agitation.
-The worst part of it is when I have to fail students for not making the grade.
-I was once approached by a mother of a student who pleaded I pass her son; I was moved but was firm in my earlier decision.
+The worst part of my teaching experience is when I have to recommend students to repeat the subject for not making the grade.
+I was once approached by the mother of a student who pleaded.
+I pass her son; I offered sympathy but was firm in my earlier decision.

 Among the most memorable times I had at UIC Computer Center are:

-Because I officially belong to UIC Computer Center, that makes me a part of the Non-teaching Personnel even if I have a few teaching units.
+Because I officially belong to UIC Computer Center, I am also a part of the Non-teaching Personnel, even if I have a few teaching units.
 This means I join the rest of UIC Comcen ‘peeps’ in annual recollections often held far away — for maximum retreat experience.
 In my brief stay with NTP, we traveled to Cebu and Guimaras/Boracay.
-Those trips might have triggered my passion in traveling to different places.
+Those trips might have triggered my passion for travel.

-c.
-Meeting new friends.
 Just the same as described above, being the all-around technician in the whole university is bound to get rewarded with new friends.
 It also built my confidence in meeting people, which was useful in fighting stage fright I encounter once in a while during my Computer Science classes.
-With these friends at work, I rarely get out of place during gatherings like acquaintance parties, Christmas parties, NTP meetings and casual encounters in the corridor.
+With these friends at work, I rarely get out of place during gatherings like acquaintance parties, Christmas parties, NTP meetings, and casual encounters in the corridor.